 Conclusion: Particle concentration measurement occurred not only during the conveying process exclusively in the IBC change but also during the cleaning and subsequent disassembly of the vacuum conveyor.
-The evaluation of the particle measurements in the laboratory yielded that emissions were within the design limit of less than $1 \mu g/m^3$ in all three process steps, indicating that the system was suitable for this high-containment application.
+The evaluation of the particle measurements in the laboratory yielded that emissions were within the design limit of less than 1 $\mu g/m^3$ in all three process steps, indicating that the system was suitable for this high-containment application.

 As these examples show, a vacuum conveying system can be an extremely versatile, safe, and clean method of containing powders and fine particles during transport.
-Systems handling highly potent materials can be designed to be ATEX-certified, equipped with secondary filters, and easily disassembled, cleaned, and reassembled.
-A high-containment project requires a closer and more-open-than-usual relationship between the conveyor supplier and the equipment end user because the consequences of any potent material escaping the system can be severe.
-The equipment end user doesn't just want to contain dust so as to keep a clean facility but to protect the lives of the operators working with the equipment, so constant communication with the conveyor supplier is necessary.
-Before purchasing a vacuum conveying system to transfer potent materials, it's necessary to consult with a vacuum conveyor supplier to find the most suitable equipment for conveying the toxic powders.
-PBE
+Systems handling highly potent materials can be designed to be ATEXcertified, equipped with secondary filters, and easily disassembled, cleaned, and reassembled.
+A highcontainment project requires a closer and more-open-than-usual relationship between the conveyor supplier and the equipment end user because the consequences of any potent material escaping the system can be severe.
+The equipment end user doesn't just want to contain dust to keep a clean facility but also to protect the lives of the operators working with the equipment, so materials.

+constant communication with the conveyor supplier is necessary.
+Before purchasing a vacuum conveying system to transfer highly potent powders, it's necessary to consult with a vacuum conveyor supplier to find the most suitable equipment to adequately contain the because the consequences